ballerina-platform/ballerina-distribution/examples/grpc-client-self-signed-jwt-auth/grpc_client_self_signed_jwt_auth.md

 # gRPC client - Self signed JWT authentication

-The `grpc:Client` can connect to a service secured with self-signed JWT by enriching the client metadata with the `Authorization: Bearer <token>` header.
-The required configurations for this can be specified in the `auth` field of the client configuration.
+The `grpc:Client` can connect to a service that is secured with self-signed JWT by enriching the client metadata with the `Authorization: Bearer <token>` header by passing the `grpc:JwtIssuerConfig` to the auth configuration of the client.
 A self-signed JWT is issued before the request is sent.

    ::: code grpc_client_self_signed_jwt_auth.bal :::